hacksu/intro_to_go/README.md

 I would recommend using VS Code with the Go extension for development.
 That is what we'll be using in this lesson.
 * We will compile and run Go in the command line
-* There is a Go IDE, GoLand, as well if you are interested (but we won't be really covering that)
+* There is a Go IDE, GoLand by JetBrains, as well if you are interested (but we won't be really covering that)

 ## Your first Go program